AgoraIO-Community/convo-ai-go-server/GUIDE.md

 go get github.com/AgoraIO-Community/go-tokenbuilder
 ```

-As we go through this guide, we'll create the necessary files and directories for our project.
-Let's create the initial directory structure:
+Create the initial directory structure, and as we go through the guide, we'll fill these directories with the files we need.

 ```bash
 mkdir -p convoai token_service http_headers validation